zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

                                 value of 256.

-   :signature: Signature part of the digitally_signed struct.
+   :param signature: Signature part of the digitally_signed struct.
 The private key
               corresponding to the certified public key in the server's certificate message is used for signing.